 In the Speech by our Minister for Health, Mr Gan Kim Yong, at the National Heart Week/ World Heart Day, he said, “According to the World Health Organization, cardiovascular diseases are the leading cause of death worldwide, accounting for 30% of all global deaths.
 By 2030, it is estimated that almost 23.6 million people will die from cardiovascular diseases every year and the largest increase in the number of deaths will occur in the South-East Asia Region.
 In Singapore, ischemic heart disease accounted for 18.7% of all deaths and was the 3rd leading cause of admissions in 2010.

-In other words, your heart and your blood vessels are going to clogged much easily leading to strokes.
-You know it is a big deal when the government is going to enforce all food packages with labels to include information on trans fat in Singapore to help you make a choice on when buying food at retailer.
+In other words, your heart and your blood vessels are going to clog much easily leading to strokes.
+You know it is a big deal when the government is going to enforce all food packages with labels to include information on trans fat in Singapore to help you make a choice when buying food at retailers.
 I applaud and am thankful they are doing this as I believe it will be a significant positive health impact to Singapore residents.
-As a national service man, I know they serve margarine in the curry puffs and margarine spread for breads to us when I was serving In-camp training.
+As a national service man, I know they serve margarine in the curry puffs and margarine spread for bread to us when I was serving In-camp training.
 I hope they make those changes there too.
-When you can, do avoid deep-fried food, trans fats, and increase consumption of monounsaturated oil, like olive oil, and use omega-3 fatty acid supplement to balance your omega 3:6 ratio.
+When you can, avoid deep-fried food, trans fats, and increase consumption of monounsaturated oil, like olive oil, and use omega-3 fatty acid supplements to balance your omega 3:6 ratio.